The Wizard of Oz at Sphere: Development

 In 2024, an "immersive" version of the film was announced to be screening at Sphere in the Las Vegas Valley beginning on August 28, 2025.
 It is produced by Sphere Entertainment and Jane Rosenthal in collaboration with Google, Warner Bros., and VFX studio Magnopus.
 Artificial intelligence provided by Google AI was used to upscale the video resolution for the venue's 16K resolution screen and, using the Veo 2 and Imagen 3 Gemini models, generate additional imagery to expand shots beyond what was originally in frame.
 An estimated 1.2 petabytes of data were processed for the project.
 Traditional CGI visual effects were also employed by Crafty Apes, Digital Domain, Gradient Effects, Haymaker VFX and Zoic Studios for the tornado scene and a recreation of the Wizard's ghostly green head during his throne room scenes.
 Live multi-sensory effects such as flashing lights, haptics, wind, fog and scents will be employed during screenings of the film.
 Jennifer Lame served as editor, along with Ben Grossmann as visual effects specialist, Paul Freeman as principal audio artist and Zack Winokur as creative director.

 The film's soundtrack was also remastered to fit the Sphere's immersive sound system, in addition to having the entire score re-recorded with an 80-piece orchestra under the direction of David Newman, on the same scoring stage where it was originally recorded.
+The new recording preserves Herbert Stothart’s original 1939 Academy Award‑winning compositions.
 The changes made to select sequences resulted in the film's runtime also being shortened to 75 minutes from the original 101 minutes.
 Sphere Entertainment Executive Chairman and CEO James L. Dolan commented, "The original kind of dwelled on a few things that were somewhat superfluous."
 He added, "Everything you love about the movie, I guarantee, is in the movie."
 Among the cut material was the musical number "If I Were King of the Forest," sung by the Cowardly Lion as he, Scarecrow, Tin Man, Dorothy and Toto wait to see the Wizard outside his palace in the original film.
 Dolan and Warner Bros.
 Discovery's CEO David Zaslav make "two-second cameos" in the immersive film, their faces superimposed on two sailors in a rowboat during the tornado sequence.